-Students should submit a transcript request form to the Director of Student Life at least 2 weeks prior to the postmark deadline for applications, internships, and scholarships.
+Students should submit a transcript request form to the Academic Guidance Counselor at least 2 weeks prior to the postmark deadline for applications, internships, and scholarships.
 Requests for recommendation letters from Teachers or administrators should be made at the earliest possible date allowing a minimum of two weeks prior to the postmark deadline.

-6.9 | Graduation Requirements
+6.8 | Graduation Requirements